Virtual Sampling: Reducing Waste in Design & Product Development

 What are Digital Fabrics?

-Digital fabrics are realistic representations of fabrics created using advanced technology and software.
+Digital fabrics are realistic representations of physical fabrics, that are created using advanced technology and software.
 These digital fabrics can be used in virtual sampling to test different fabrics, colors, and styles in a digital environment, without the need for physical fabric samples.
 Companies like SEDDI, with its product SEDDI Textura, are at the forefront of this technology, providing designers, brands, and suppliers with the ability to digitize a wide range of fabrics.
 This innovation is creating positive change in the fashion industry, by reducing waste, increasing the ability to meet market demand, and offering a more sustainable alternative to traditional fabric sampling.

 What Does 3D Virtual Sampling Mean for Business and the Environment?

 Businesses can also save on costs associated with producing physical samples.
-At the same time, virtual 3d sampling reduces the environmental impact of the fashion industry by minimizing waste and the carbon footprint associated with the production and transportation of physical product samples.
+At the same time, virtual 3d sampling reduces the environmental impact of the fashion industry by minimizing waste and the carbon footprint generated by the production and transportation of physical product samples.
 This shift towards a more sustainable approach is not only beneficial for the environment, but also aligns with the growing consumer demand for eco-friendly manufacturing processes and products.

 Quality That’s Close to the Real Deal